Frequently Asked Questions

 12. We are experiencing financial issues, but I would still like my child to play?

-East Bay Little League doesn't turn anyone away.
+East Bay Youth Athletics doesn't turn anyone away.
 We want to afford every child the opportunity to play ball.
 We offer scholarships for those situations that are complex and need based.
-For scholarships you will need to talk with the registration director or the president of the league.
+For scholarships you will need to talk with the Registrar or the President of EBYA.
 They will be more than happy to help you out and everything is kept confidential.

-13. Why isn't there more fields at East Bay Little League?
+13. Why isn't there more fields at East Bay Youth Athletics?

 We have experienced considerable growth in our program and could use additional fields.
 Space for additional fields has to be approved by Hillsborough County Parks and Recreations.
 The Parks Department prefers to keep Vance Vogel Park as a multi-use sports park.
-They have other plans at present for the fields at the north end of the park that were previously used for soccer and more recently for the Longhorn football program.
 Although Vance Vogel Park is already one of the largest parks in the county, we continue to look for opportunities to develop new fields.
 In the meantime, we continue to improve our current fields to provide the best possible playing conditions and to accommodate as many teams as possible.

 14. Why do I have to work concessions, isn't my registration fee enough to support the park?